Home > Our Products > English Assessments > Writing Test

 Register

-The G-TELP Writing Test is designed to assess the general English writing proficiency of non-native English speakers, developed by the International Testing Services Center (ITSC) which consists of evaluation experts.
+The G-TELP Writing Test is designed to assess the general English writing proficiency of non-native English speakers, developed by the evaluation experts at International Testing Services Center (ITSC).

 Test Type | Simulated Writing Proficiency Test |